LLM Generation

 • validation_status (str) – Can be TESTING, FAILED, or PASSED.
 Only PASSED is allowed for use.

-• tenant_id (str) – Creating user’s tenant ID.
+• tenant_id (str) – The creating user’s tenant ID.

 • use_case_id (Optional[str]) – The ID of the Use Case associated with the validation.